Alfresco/docs-alfresco/aws-s3/4.1/config/index.md

     </bean>
 ```

->**Important:** In Alfresco Content Services 7.1 or  newer and S3 Connector 4.1 or newer, changing the current content store subsystem using the JMX client isn't supported.
+>**Important:** In Alfresco Content Services 7.1 and S3 Connector 4.1, changing the current content store subsystem using the JMX client isn't supported.
 There's a limitation in Alfresco Content Services which only allows switching between the embedded content stores.

 See next section about enabling deleted content store.